United Parcel Service (UPS)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, United Parcel Service’s ROIC has unfortunately decreased significantly.
+Unfortunately, United Parcel Service’s ROIC has decreased significantly over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

-12. Key Takeaways from United Parcel Service’s Q3 Results
+11. Key Takeaways from United Parcel Service’s Q4 Results

-We see the value of companies helping their customers, but in the case of United Parcel Service, we’re out.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+United Parcel Service falls short of our quality standards.
+To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its stellar ROIC suggests it has been a well-run company historically, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its projected EPS for the next year is lacking.

-United Parcel Service’s P/E ratio based on the next 12 months is 14.3x.
-This valuation multiple is fair, but we don’t have much confidence in the company.
+United Parcel Service’s P/E ratio based on the next 12 months is 15.2x.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
 There are more exciting stocks to buy at the moment.